Gkemon/Android-XML-to-PDF-Generator/README.md

 			 * FolderA creates first.Then FolderB inside FolderB and also FolderC inside the FolderB and finally
+			 * the pdf file named "Test-PDF.pdf" will be store inside the FolderB. */ .actionAfterPDFGeneration(PdfGenerator.ActionAfterPDFGeneration.SHARE) /*If you want to save your pdf in shared storage (where other apps can also see your pdf even after the app is uninstall).
+			 * You need to pass an xmt to pdf lifecycle observer by the following method.
+To get complete overview please see the MainActivity of 'sample' folder */
+			.savePDFSharedStorage(xmlToPDFLifecycleObserver)
-			 * the pdf file named "Test-PDF.pdf" will be store inside the FolderB. */ .actionAfterPDFGeneration(PdfGenerator.ActionAfterPDFGeneration.SHARE) /* It true then the generated pdf will be shown after generated. */ .build(new PdfGeneratorListener() {
+			/* It true then the generated pdf will be shown after generated. */ .build(new PdfGeneratorListener() {
                             @Override